 2 Under the Land Administration Act 1997 s.
 281(3), a reference in a written law to the Land Act 1933 is, unless the contrary intention appears, to be construed as if that reference were a reference to the Land Administration Act 1997.

+3 Repealed by the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007.

+4 Repealed by the Legal Profession Act 2008.

+5 The Residential Tenancies Act 1987 Sch.
+1 cl.
+7 was deleted by the Residential Tenancies Amendment Act 2011 s.
+87(16).

+6 Now called the Consolidated Account.